 |What professional associations are you a member of?
 Which Chinese Medicine-related conferences and seminars do you regularly attend?
 How else do you keep up your skills?||You want to make sure you are working with someone who understands Chinese Medicine as not just an ancient tradition that you get trained for once and that’s it, but as a growing discipline that creates new knowledge all the time.
 Ideally your Acupuncturist is open to learning new techniques, teaching and speaking.|

 Please note, some Acupuncturists may not specialise in fertility, however they are brilliant practitioners.
-They can read your pulse like a book and no exactly what your body needs.
-This is true acupuncture.
+They can read your pulse like a book and know exactly what your body needs.
+This is true Chinese Medicine.

 Ultimately you need to have a good feeling about the practitioner you are seeing, that they care about you and think that they are able to help you achieve what you want.

-At Ilana Sowter Acupuncture in Auckland, expect the best holistic health consultation, tailored treatment and advice with 8 years experience supporting natural fertility with acupuncture and Chinese herbs.
+At Femme Vital Acupuncture in Fairfield, Melbourne, expect the best holistic health consultation, tailored treatment and advice with 10 years experience supporting natural fertility with acupuncture and Chinese herbs.

 @Ilana Sowter Acupuncture